WBK-Robotics/pybullet_industrial/paper.md

 ```

-In this simple example, a `RobotBase` is coupled to an `Extruder` tool and a `ToolPath` path is built to print a a box wih rounded corners.
+In this simple example, a `RobotBase` is coupled to an `Extruder` tool and a `ToolPath` path is built to print a box with rounded corners.
 The path is iterated using the built-in iterator and the extruder is moved along the path extruding particles.
 More examples can be found in the [examples folder](https://github.com/WBK-Robotics/PyBullet_industrial/tree/main/examples) of the repository.